 Check out Kristen Keifer’s tips on how to research your novel effectively, including tips on how to interview, search the internet or books, and make good use of museums.

-Tauri Cox also provides actionable tips to research a novel:
+Tauri Cox also provides actionable tips to research a novel in this blog post.

 Creating an effective plot structure is a weakness of mine.
 How about you?